Home :: Unusual Travel Destinations

 Unusual travel destinations do still exist - even if we sometimes think the entire planet has already been visited.

-difficult to find destinations that are off the beaten track but that doesn't mean they aren't there.
+Granted, it is becoming more difficult to find destinations that are off the beaten track but that doesn't mean they aren't there.

-You just need a little more imagination,
+You just need a little more imagination, that's all.

 Take polar travel: we're so keen on tropical rainforests and beaches, we may not even think of mushing in the Far North, cuddling up in an ice hotel, or riding an icebreaker in the Arctic.
 Or food tourism: will you set off to Japan to find the best sushi or Buenos Aires for the best steak?